 Many alternatives to sugar are available.
 However, this doesn’t mean you can just keep consuming heaps of artificially sweetened treats.

-It is definitely always better to have sweeteners instead of real sugar, but I do not recommend doing so every day.
-Instead, try to think of it as an occasional treat.
+It is always better to have sweeteners instead of real sugar, but I do not recommend doing so every day.
+Instead, try to think of them as an occasional treat.
 Here’s why:

 Most sugar substitutes are heavily processed and unnatural